What Types of Businesses Can Reopen?

 Sandra practices in the areas of labour and employment, human rights, and administrative law.
 She acts as an advocate for governments, private companies, and administrative boards in both the Northwest Territories and ...

-Stefanie is an associate in the Yellowknife office with a practice focused on labour and employment, civil litigation and child protection law.
+Stefanie is an associate in the Yellowknife office with a practice focused on labour and employment, civil litigation, family law, and child protection law.

-Representing clients from all sectors of the Northwest Territories and Nunavut ...
+Representing clients from all sectors, and from a variety of communities ...

 Our North of 60 Blog provides commentary on current legal trends and developments, and legislative updates affecting businesses in Northern Canada.